ukorvl/booksAbstracts/Programming/Code complete.md

 1. Method should have understandable name
 2. M should be described in description
 3. If it is possible M should be pure function
-4. M should have one main purpose
+4. M should have one main purpose (if it is not - divide method)
 5. M should take less arguments (5-7 is enough)
+6. M should have strength (should have high cohesion) - it means M should not solve different tasks

 Methods is the most effective way to solve problem of complexity of your code.
 Methods prevent repeating of code.